All Brexit economic forecasts were wrong, British minister says

 He questioned the value of such research, saying the work is “incredibly difficult” and that every institution that had tried it had failed.

-“Every forecasting model on the performance on the British economy post the referendum by every major organisation, the banks, the government organisations and, indeed, international organisations has proven wrong,” Davis said.
+“Every forecasting model on the performance on the British economy post the referendum by every major organization, the banks, the government organizations and, indeed, international organizations has proven wrong,” Davis said.

 “One of the ways it has been proven wrong is because employment in this country has grown despite the forecasts to record levels today.
 We will be seeking to do the best we can to ensure that growth record is maintained.”